Kyowa Patent & Law Office

 - responding to office actions in view of exercising future rights

 Our team system is an original client management system.
 A team is formed for each client and the most capable attorney among the team is assigned as the team leader.
 The team leader checks and manages the quality of the team’s output, while ensuring that the clients’ requests are known to all team members.
 As a result, our clients receive invariably high-quality services.

-Attorneys at law with technical backgrounds
+Attorneys at law with technical background

 An attorney’s deep understanding of the technology is highly beneficial in making persuasive arguments in patent disputes.
-While it is uncommon in Japan for attorneys at law to have technical backgrounds, most of Kyowa’s attorneys at law have master’s or bachelor’s degrees in engineering, pharmaceuticals or other sciences.
+While it is uncommon in Japan for attorneys at law to have technical backgrounds, most of Kyowa’s attorneys at law have master’s or bachelor’s degrees in engineering, pharmaceutics or other sciences.
 With science and engineering backgrounds, Kyowa’s attorneys at law are fully capable of preparing a logical technical theory to persuade the court.

-Over its 110-year history, Kyowa has been providing superior customised service in a wide range of technical fields.
+Over its 110-years history, Kyowa has been providing superior customised service in a wide range of technical fields.
 Having introduced the partnership management in 2015, we will continue to challenge ourselves for the benefit of our clients, while providing consistent, dependable legal services for the protection and utilisation of your IP rights well after acquisition.